-The Lifestyle Vegetated character type area comprises a significant portion of the eastern quadrant of Trentham, defined by Pearsons Road, Bridge Street, Racecourse Road and Cranney's Lane.
+The Lifestyle Vegetated character type area comprises a significant portion of the eastern quadrant of Trentham, defined by an area mostly south of Camp Road and north of Racecourse Road and Cranney's Lane.
 Trent Creek and its environs bisect the precinct.
 Some properties within this precinct adjoin this parkland.